ynput/ayon-documentation/website/docs/addon_deadline_admin.md

 ![Webservice url](assets/deadline/webserver_config.png)

+1. **Server Name**: The designated name for a deadline server.
-- `Url` - is IP or host name including port (example of locally running DL `http://127.0.0.1:8081`)
+2. **URL**: The IP or hostname, including the port (e.g., a locally running DL: `http://127.0.0.1:8081`).
-- `Require authentication` - DL webservice could be protected by username/password (set in Deadline Monitor in `Tools > Configure Repository Options > Web Service Settings > Require Authentication`)
+3. **Require Authentication**: The DL webservice may require a username and password.
+See [Authentication](#authentication).
-- `Don't verify SSL` - if your Dl webservice is using SSL (eg. on https://) self-signed certificates might trigger an error.
-Disable verification of certificate here.
+4. **Don't verify SSL**: Enable this if your DL webservice uses SSL (e.g., on `https://`).
+Self-signed certificates might trigger an error, so disable certificate verification here.
-- `Default user name` - if `Require authentication` is enabled, this and next field provides possibility to fill single credentials for all artists publishing to Deadline.
+5. **Default Username**: If `Require Authentication` is enabled, this field allows you to set a single username for all artists publishing to Deadline.
+6. **Default Password**: The password for the default username.
+7. **+**: Add more Deadline servers.

 :::info
-If every machine should have separate credentials, admin need to provide them in `Site Settings` on `Studio Settings` page.
+If each artist machine needs separate credentials, the admin must provide them in `Site Settings` on the `Studio Settings` page.

 ![](assets/deadline/studio_settings.png)
 :::